ServiceNow/azimuth/docs/docs/user-guide/exploration-space/index.md

 The Exploration Space includes the datasets and predictions of your model in an interactive way.
-Explore the utterances and the predictions, spot patterns in errors, and annotate the data to trigger further work to improve the model's predictions.
+Explore the utterances and the predictions, spot patterns in errors, and annotate the data to indicate further work to improve the model's predictions.

 ![Screenshot](../../_static/images/exploration-space/prediction-overview.png)